DECODEproject/whitepaper/decode-glossary.md

 Process running in the DECODE OS.
 Allows to control access to the attribute data.

 ### Attribute verifier
 An entity which has the credentials / authority to verify the provenance of an attribute.
-The expression of this verification will be through cryptographic form which will then be associated with the attribute owned by a participant. e.g. Participant Alice has the attribute “resident of city X” which is related to some cryptographic evidence that this claim is true, traceable back to some authoritative source of city X. An attribute verifier will require an account in order to be able to create this verification.
+The expression of this verification will be through cryptographic form which will then be associated with the attribute owned by a participant. e.g. Participant Alice has the attribute "resident of city X" which is related to some cryptographic evidence that this claim is true, traceable back to some authoritative source of city X. An attribute verifier will require an account in order to be able to create this verification.
 The entity who is the attribute verifier may act also act as an operator at the same time.
 Further, attribute verification and the subsequent use of that verification may happen within the same application.
 The authenticity of the verifier may itself be verified by its own attributes.

 ### Attribute Verification
 Synonym: Attribute Provenance Verification